EdgeNet-project/edgenet-legacy-2024/docs/tutorials/gdr/rtt-measurement.md

 For those of you familiar with PlanetLab, a tenant is similar to a *site* and a local tenant owner is similar to a *PI*.

-### Technologies you will use

-You will use [``kubectl``](https://kubernetes.io/docs/reference/kubectl/overview/), the [Kubernetes](https://kubernetes.io/) command-line interface, in conjunction with e-mail.

-Or, you can register via [the console](https://console.edge-net.org/signup) with an attractive user interface design to facilitate the process.
-If you take yourself to the console, you no longer need to follow these instructions as it provides you a classical registration procedure.

 ### What you will do

 You will use a public kubeconfig file provided by EdgeNet to create a *registration request* object that is associated with your e-mail address.
 Object creation generates an e-mail to you, containing a one-time code.
 You will authenticate yourself by using that code to patch the object.
 This will alert EdgeNet's central administrators, who will, if all is in order, approve your request.
 With approval, you receive via e-mail a kubeconfig file that is specific to you and that allows you to act as both the local owner and a user of your tenant.